Travel Postcard: 48 hours in Stockholm

 SATURDAY

-9 a.m. - Start the day with a stroll among early-bird joggers, dogs and strollers down the Norr Mälasrstrand waterfront, on the Kungsholmen island, alongside the Riddarfjärden bay, past the magnificent City Hall, the venue of the yearly Nobel Banquet in December.
+9 a.m. - Start the day with a stroll among early-bird joggers, dogs and strollers down the Norr Mlasrstrand waterfront, on the Kungsholmen island, alongside the Riddarfjrden bay, past the magnificent City Hall, the venue of the yearly Nobel Banquet in December.
 If it's the summer season, climb the City Hall Tower.

 10 a.m. - Unless you already popped in for breakfast or a latte-to-go at one of numerous Kungsholmen cafes, such as Petite France or Caffe Ugo, head over to Grand Hotel for brunch in style and settle down on a sofa at the Cadier Bar with panoramic views over the Royal Opera house, the Royal Palace and the Stockholm cathedral where Crown Princess Victoria married a former gym owner in 2010.